Herniated Disc Treatment

 Eventually, when spinal loads are properly redistributed by rehabilitative exercises, soft tissue physical therapy techniques, joint mobilizations/manipulations and variety of other conservative methods, the inflammation around the nerve is further decreased, the nerve root finds its way around herniated or protruded disc material and the pain disappears.

-Treatment of herniated discs should be based on careful clinical evaluation of all causative factors and their interactions.
+Herniated disc treatment should be based on careful clinical evaluation of all causative factors and their interactions.
 As all of the above-mentioned factors come from variety of structures and control systems within the neuromuscular complex, it requires a clinician who is intimately familiar with how different structures and control systems interact within human body.

-Since disc herniations always result from multilayered pathology, the treatment and rehabilitation of patients should be either done by a multi-factorial group of physicians and therapists who understand each other’s language and practice within the same facility, or by a clinician who is familiar with structural and functional diagnostics and has proficiency in a variety of treatment techniques.
+Since disc herniations always result from multilayered pathology, herniated disc treatment and rehabilitation of patients should be either done by a multi-factorial group of physicians and therapists who understand each other’s language and practice within the same facility, or by a clinician who is familiar with structural and functional diagnostics and has proficiency in a variety of treatment techniques.